This page is a (partial) list of books I am reading or have read. When possible, I like to make excerpts.

 Within an excerpt, text within square brackets, “”, are my words, inserted to make a clarification.
 If there is a square-bracketed ellipsis, “[...]” or “[…]”, I have elided or paraphrased some of the original text.

 Emphasized text within an excerpt is always original emphasis; if I want to point something out, I typeset it with the mark element.
-Non-English words are marked up with the
+Non-English words are marked up like this.

 I originally did not want to do ratings, but as of 2019-07-18 I’ll try doing it for a while.
 Current rating scale:

 - 0/5: No redeeming qualities, i.e. worthless.
 I’ll probably never award this score, but wanted to make sure it was documented.

 - 3/5: Above the bar, i.e. solid.
 I am glad to have read it.
 Recommendable to anyone who likes reading in general; this goes double if they’re already interested in its topic or genre.